Optimization of Scoring Rules: Multi-dimensional Scoring Rules

 \begin{corollary} For any center symmetric distribution $\marginalReport$ over posterior means in rectangular report and state space $\reportspace = \statespace$, a \mos scoring rule is optimal. \end{corollary}

 Finally, these \mos scoring rules have an indirect \car implementation where the agent reports the dimension to be scored on and the mean for that dimension.
-This indirect implementation has a practical advantage that when the communication between the principal and the agent is costly since in $\numasm$-dimensional spaces, it requires only reporting two rather than $\numasm$ numbers.
-Note that \car and \mos are essentially the same scoring rule, with different implementations.
+This indirect implementation has a practical advantage that when the communication between the principal and the agent is costly since in $\numasm$-dimensional spaces, it requires only reporting two rather than $\numasm$ numbers.\footnote{In the application of exam grading, it also implies that it is sufficient for the instructor to only grades one question instead of $n$ questions.} Note that \car and \mos are essentially the same scoring rule, with different implementations.